Stages of Change: Your Step-by-Step Guide to START Eating Healthier in 2025

 When needed, I guide my clients to adopt a low-carb lifestyle that lasts by focusing on balanced nutrition, enjoyable meal plans, and practical strategies that fit their busy lives.

-1. Mindful Carbohydrate Inclusion: Instead of cutting out carbs completely, prioritize those that offer high nutritional value – fiber-rich vegetables, legumes, and whole grains.
+1. Instead of cutting out carbs completely, prioritize those that offer high nutritional value – fiber-rich vegetables, legumes, and whole grains.
 These foods not only support metabolic health but also contribute to long-term satiety and gut health.

-2. Balance, Not Extremes: Pair carbohydrates with proteins and healthy fats to moderate blood sugar levels and prevent energy crashes.
+2. Pair carbohydrates with proteins and healthy fats to moderate blood sugar levels and prevent energy crashes.
 For instance, a balanced plate might include grilled tuna, brown rice and sauteed leafy vegetables, and a side of low glycemic index fruit such as orange.

-3. Listen to Your Body: One-size-fits-all solutions rarely work.
+3. One-size-fits-all solutions rarely work.
 Observe how different carbohydrate sources affect your energy, mood, and satiety.
 Personalized nutrition is key to finding what works for you in the long run.

-5. Support Over Self-Sufficiency: Engage with a dietitian who can help tailor your approach based on your unique health status, preferences, and goals.
+5. Engage with a dietitian who can help tailor your approach based on your unique health status, preferences, and goals.
 Guidance can be invaluable in navigating the complexities of nutritional science and staying on track.

 BONUS Resource: Pinoy Low Carbohydrate Meal Plan